Utena, Lithuania: Climate

+Under the Köppen climate classification, Utena has a humid continental climate (Dfb).
+The lowest temperature ever recorded in Lithuania occurred in Utena: -42.9 C on 1 February 1956.

 Sport

 FK Utenis Utena plays in A Lyga and BC Juventus plays in LKL.

-Hometown of Jonas Valančiūnas of the New Orleans Pelicans.
+Hometown of Jonas Valančiūnas of the Denver Nuggets.

 Aidenas Malašinskas is the best handball player in Lithuania (2019, 2021).